 Pets at Peace Hours of Operation.

-Our phone lines for Pets at Peace Toronto are answered 24 hours a day, 7 days a week.
 We offer appointments at your home or our facilities between the hours of 9am-5pm, 7 days a week.
 We kindly request that you call ahead to schedule an appointment.